cbdevnet/cswave/README.md

 * `i16`: 16bit signed little-endian data
 * `i32`: 32bit signed little-endian data
 * `f32`: 32bit IEEE float data
+* `nf32`: 32bit IEEE float data, but without the normalization step

 Note that the integer output data formats only use the integer part of the input data, ie. when using the `i32` output format, the input sample value `1.23` is truncated to the output sample value `1`.

 When using the integer output data formats, the exact sample value is preserved (as long as it fits the storage size).
 For the `f32` format, the specification requires that the samples be normalized to the range `-1.0` to `1.0`, thus the sample values will not be preserved.
+Use the `nf32` sample format when your input data is already normalized and you want to preserve the exact sample values.

-Quoted text embedding the separation character `,` within CSV columns will confuse the CSV parser.
+Quoted text embedding the separation character within CSV columns will confuse the CSV parser.
 Don't do that.

 ## Building